Scorvia-Solutions/Oversight/README.md

 ## Features

 - Easy YML based configuration that allows you to add questions quickly and effectively
 - Minimal deploy time.
-Just run the main.py file and watch it go!
+Just configure .env then run main.py and watch it go!
 - Flexible Codebase!
 Modify the code to your needs
 - Completely self sufficent.
 Only requires the enabling of the RCON protocol in your Minecraft Server and the proper credentials.
 No plugin muss or fuss!